-The present paper is targeted to generate one such estimator extending the concept of Matthya and Beirlant (2003); we will use the robust minimum density power divergence estimation techniques in place of the non-robust maximum likelihood.
-The minimum density power divergence estimator, proposed by Basu et al.~(1998), becomes very popular robust alternative to the maximum likelihood estimators with a small loss of efficiency in advantage of high robustness properties with respect to outlying observations; further the estimation process is in fact no more complicated than the maximum likelihood estimation.
-The density power divergence down-weights the outliers by a non-zero power of model density and we will exploit this fact to derive a robust estimator of the tail index under the exponential regression model approximation to the log-ratio of ordered excess over a large threshold.
+The present paper aims to propose one such estimator extending the concept of Matthys and Beirlant (2003); we will use the robust minimum density power divergence estimation technique in place of the non-robust maximum likelihood method.
+The minimum density power divergence estimator, proposed by Basu et al.~(1998), has become a very popular robust alternative to the maximum likelihood estimator in recent times and has the advantage of high robustness with only a small loss in asymptotic efficiency; further the estimation process is no more complicated than the maximum likelihood estimation.
+The density power divergence down-weights the outliers by a non-zero power of the model density and we will exploit this fact to derive a robust estimator of the tail index under the exponential regression model approximation to the log-ratio of ordered excess over a large threshold.

-The rest of the paper is organized as follows: We start with a brief description of the maximum likelihood estimator of $\gamma$ under the exponential regression model (ERM) from Matthya and Beirlant (2003) in Section \ref{SEC:MLE_ERM} to understand the model conditions and notations clearly.
-In Section \ref{SEC:MDPDE_ERM} we will present the robust estimator of the tail index by minimizing the density power divergence between data and the approximated exponential regression model; we will also proof their robustness for all the three types of tails.
+The rest of the paper is organized as follows: We start with a brief description of the maximum likelihood estimator of $\gamma$ under the exponential regression model (ERM) from Matthys and Beirlant (2003) in Section \ref{SEC:MLE_ERM} to understand the model conditions and notations more clearly.
+In Section \ref{SEC:MDPDE_ERM} we will present the robust estimator of the tail index by minimizing the density power divergence between data and the approximated exponential regression model; we will also prove their robustness for all the three types of tails.
 Then the performance of the proposed estimator will be illustrated through an extensive simulation study in Section \ref{SE:Simulation}.
-Section \ref{SEC:choice_parameter} will present some discussion on the source of bias and the choice of tuning prameters.
-Finally we end this paper with some remarks in Section \ref{SEC:cnclusion}.
+Section \ref{SEC:choice_parameter} will present some discussion on the source of bias and the choice of tuning parameters.
+Section \ref{SEC:Bias_corr} will present an approach for correcting that bias with applications to some interesting real data examples.
+Finally we will conclude this paper with some remarks in Section \ref{SEC:cnclusion}.